ramirezjag00/newsfeed-fullstack-gql-app/graphql-basics/README.md

 # GraphQL Basics
-> This project shows basic typeDefinitions, resolvers and context in GraphQL for Creating, Updating, Reading and Deleting relational models.
+> This project shows basic typeDefinitions, resolvers and context in GraphQL for Creating, Updating, Reading and Deleting associated models.

 ## Models:
 - Users